acasadoalonso/OGN-IGC-Trackers-setup/README.md

 ./TRKsetup.Linuxarmv7l -h                      	# check that works

-	# the name of the program is TRKsetup.xxxyyy where xxx iis the opsys and yyy is the architecture of the server
+	# the name of the program is TRKsetup.xxxyyy where xxx is the opsys and yyy is the architecture of the server

-./TRKsetup.Linuxarmv7l --setup  ON --reg ON    	# do the setup with registration of the FAI server
+./TRKsetup.Linuxarmv7l --setup  ON --reg ON    	# do the setup with registration on the FAI server

 =======================================================================================================